 I have been so fortunate to play with not only great musicians but great people.
-The icing on my musical cake has been sharing the stage with my two brothers Pete and Paul.
+The icing on my musical cake has been sharing the stage with my two brothers Pete and Paul said Phil.

 Newcastle based The Caffreys create an original mix of rock, roots and folk.
 They have earned a formidable reputation based on uplifting original songs and great musicianship.
 The full band or the smaller acoustic set up consist of some of the North East’s most respected musicians.

 Recent live performances include Newcastle’s Live Theatre, The Mouth of The Tyne Festival, Durham Gala Theatre, The Pickering Engine Rally and The Sage in Gateshead.
 I caught up with Phil who looked back on his early days in music….